 5. Infosec Institute

 (ISC)2 is a non-profit organization that offers multiple certifications for information security professionals.
 It’s been in operation for 30 years.
-Today, (ISC)2 boasts a membership of 140,000 trained IT security professionals.
+Today, (ISC)2 boasts a membership of over 150,000 trained IT security professionals.
 To help grow its base, the organization offers certification training in systems security, digital forensics, information security, cloud security and other topics.
 Aspiring professionals can study for these certifications including the acclaimed Certified Information Systems Security Professional (CISSP) certification in the classroom, in Live Online courses, at their own pace in an online format and even with other team members.

 7. MIS Training Institute

 MIS Training Institute (MISTI) has helped train more than 200,000 students across five continents since its founding in 1978.
-It now offers certificate programs in in internal audit, fraud and data analytics, risk and compliance, IT audit and information security.
+It now offers certificate programs in internal audit, fraud and data analytics, risk and compliance, IT audit and information security.
 Students can complete these programs through a series of live webinars and/or online self-study courses.
 With the aim of reaching as wide an audience as possible, MISTI hosts events for CISOs and other executives.

 8. Offensive Security